 With clear skies and views of the Eastern Sierra Mountains, Travertine Hot Springs is a special treat.
 Unsurprisingly, they are one of the most-visited mineral hot springs in California.
-Despite its remote location in northern California, this natural wonder is much-loved.
+Despite its remote location in Northern California, this natural wonder is much-loved.

 Travertine Hot Springs Near Bridgeport